Yuusha0/tabulatedThermophysicalProperties/README.md

 * Pyhton script can import CSV like tables.
 * It can transpose OpenFOAM style 2D tables.
-* Use python3 --help to view syntax and opions.
+* Use python3 --help to view syntax and options.

 ### Tabulated thermophysical model